PerfectlySoft/PerfectDocs/guide/MySQL.md

 ### Import

-Fist and foremost, in any of the source files you intend to use with MySQL, import the required modules with:
+First and foremost, in any of the source files you intend to use with MySQL, import the required modules with:

 ```swift
 import PerfectLib